allenai/vessel-detection-viirs/readme.md

 While we do our best to ensure high precision and recall across the planet every night, the model does not get everything right.
 The largest source of error occurs around full moons due to the interaction of moonlight and clouds.
 We control for that source of error by measuring the background glow of clouds and only surfacing detections that are not underneath clouds and above the background glow of clouds.
 This conditional processing only occurs on and around full moons (+/- 2 days).

 Note that the repository only contains the model and service to create streaming vessel detections from raw VIIRS data.
 There are tools within this repository to download the raw data from NASA's servers but this application does not do so automatically.
-TO create a fully automated streaming service of vessel detections, one would need to add logic to poll NASA's servers, copy new data, and inference that data (using this service).
+To create a fully automated streaming service of vessel detections, one would need to add logic to poll NASA's servers, copy new data, and inference that data (using this service).

 ## License